Old men in suits direct young soldiers toward war from the comfort of their chairs while bombs fall in the distance.

 Under Natural Law, the question is simple: was a theft of life taking place?
 The answer does not require a UN resolution.
 It requires honesty.

 But the theft of life in war operates in two directions simultaneously.
-The state murders the enemy through the soldier.
-And the state murders something in the soldier through the act of compelling them to kill.
+The state kills "the enemy" through the soldier.
+And the state destroys something in the soldier through the act of compelling them to kill.
 The conscience.
 The moral architecture.
 The love field, which cannot survive the forced termination of another conscious being's life without sustaining permanent damage.

 IV.
 Theft of Wellbeing: Assault